-Field Description In the Capture Locations pane, configure the following settings: Select this option to capture packets to and from the appliance.
+Field Name Field Description In the Capture Locations pane, configure the following settings: Appliance Data Ports Select this option to capture packets to and from the appliance.
 When capturing appliance data ports, you must configure at least one filter.
 From the Add Filters field, select either IP address or MAC address for the appliance.
 Only one capture task can apply to the Appliance Data Ports at a time.
 If more than one capture task is started using the Appliance Data Ports, the last requested task will be started.
-Enables wired-packet capture on the selected AP.
+Wired Enables wired-packet capture on the selected AP.
 Filter packets on the basis of the direction of packet flow: In - Capture packets received by the AP.
 Out - Capture packets transmitted by the AP.
 Both - Capture packets transmitted and received by the AP.
 This is the default value.
 Select Includes Wired Clients to include wired-packets received and transmitted to and from wired clients associated with the selected AP.
 This option is disabled by default.
-Enables wireless-packet capture on the selected AP.
+Wireless Enables wireless-packet capture on the selected AP.
 Filter packets on the basis of the direction of packet flow: In - Capture packets received by the AP.
 Out - Capture packets transmitted by the AP.
 Both - Capture packets transmitted and received by the AP.
 This is the default value.
 Specify the radio interface on which to enable wireless-packet capture.
 Radio 1 - Enable packet capture on the AP's radio 1 interface.
 Radio 2 - Enable packet capture on the AP's radio 2 interface.
-Radio 3 - Enable packet capture on the AP4xx radio 3 (Sensor) interface.
+Radio 3 - Enable packet capture on the AP's radio 3 (Sensor) interface.
 Available for AP4xx models only.
 You must configure an ADSP or Positioning profile to capture packets on the sensor radio.
 All Radios - Enable packet capture on all radio interfaces for the selected AP.
 This option is selected by default.
-Note: AP39xx, Wi-Fi 6 AP models (Centralized site) support capturing wired and wireless packets simultaneously.
-The result is one PCAP file that includes both wired and wireless packets. cify how you want to determine the length of the packet capture.
-Specify the packet capture by clicking Stop .
-Packet transfer window.
+Note: AP39xx, Wi-Fi 6 AP models (Centralized site) support capturing wired and wireless packets.
+In the Settings pane, spe duration or manually end In the Settings pane, specify how you want to determine the length of the packet capture.
+Specify the duration or manually end packet capture by clicking Stop .
+Duration Packet transfer window.
 Default value is 5 minutes.
-Number of bytes for the truncated packet.
+Truncate Packet Size (Bytes) Number of bytes for the truncated packet.
 When truncation is configured, the capture collects up to the configured size of the payload (including the IP/UDP/TCP headers).
 Note: TZSP header is always present.
 If the truncated packet size is zero, the TZSP header remains in the packet.